millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ### STEP 10: Loading Data Using the Data Import Wizard in SQL Developer

+**Note:** If you are not in an Oracle instructor-led workshop, please skip this step.

-**Note:** Beginning with SQL Developer 18.1 the data import wizard supports loading from files in the Object Store straight into your Autonomous Data Warehouse. **This release of SQL Developer is going to be available soon, so for now this step will be demonstrated by the Oracle instructor if you are in an Oracle instructor-led workshop**.
+Beginning with SQL Developer 18.1 the data import wizard supports loading from files in the Object Store straight into your Autonomous Data Warehouse. **This release of SQL Developer is going to be available soon, so for now this step will be demonstrated by the Oracle instructor if you are in an Oracle instructor-led workshop**.
 After that demo you can continue with the next step "Loading data using the new PL/SQL package, DBMS\_CLOUD” to load data using PL/SQL.

 -   Expand ‘**Tables**’ in your user schema object tree.
 You will see all the tables you have created previously.
 Select table **CHANNELS**.
 Clicking the right mouse button opens the context-sensitive menu in SQL Developer; select ‘**Import Data**’: